bbw7561135/MPI-Workshop/README.md

 ### Non-blocking operations

-Non-blocking operations retrusn straight away and allow the sub-program to continue to perform other work.
+Non-blocking operations returns straight away and allow the sub-program to continue to perform other work.
 At some later time the sub-program can test or wait for the completion of the non-blocking operation.

 All non-blocking operations should have matching wait operations.
 Some systems cannot free resources until wait has been called. **A non-blocking operation immediately followed by a matching wait is the same as a blocking operation.**

 Separate communication into three phases:

 * Initiate non-blocking communication.
-* Do some work (could invovle other communication).
+* Do some work (could involve other communication).
 * Wait for non-blocking communication to complete.

 ### Non-blocking synchronous send